robotAstray/quantum-runner/README.md

 ## Concept

-**Tunnel Bounce** is based on the concept of quantum tunneling and offers a distinctive gameplay experience in which the player starts with a single runner in a never-ending level.
+**Quantum Runner** is based on the concept of quantum tunneling and offers a distinctive gameplay experience in which the player starts with a single runner in a never-ending level.
 As the runner encounters hurdles sideways, it splits into multiple runners, each of which takes a different path.

 **Tunneling Outcome:** Your particle tunnels through splits and reappears on the other side.